laurabenestan/Moran-Eigenvector-Maps-MEMs/README.md

 ### Softwares

 - [R Version 3.6.0](https://cran.r-project.org/)
-	* R packages: codep, adespatial, adegraphics, vegan,car,dplyr, data.table
-ggplot2, sf, tidyr
+	* R packages: codep, adespatial, adegraphics, vegan, car, dplyr, data.table ggplot2, sf, tidyr

 ## 1. Create Moran Eigenvector's Maps (MEMs) to be the spatial variables

 Prepare a file containing in each column:
-(i) the individual labels
+1. the individual labels
-(ii) the latitude
+2. the latitude
-(iii) longitude information.
+3. longitude information.

 Download this file in your R environment.